ImageMagick/Usage-Markdown/compose/index.md

 The "`-blend`" compositing method provides what the "`-dissolve`" compositing method was originally intended to provide, before it was hijacked for other more basic operations.

-Where as the "`-dissolve`" method overlays images on top of each other, "`-blend`" merges images together such that both images are treated equally (being just added together), according to the percentage arguments given.
+Whereas the "`-dissolve`" method overlays images on top of each other, "`-blend`" merges images together such that both images are treated equally (being just added together), according to the percentage arguments given.
 As such you can achieve the same result (except in final image size) by swapping the percentages and the image arguments.
 This is not the case with "`-dissolve`" method.